ibm-cloud-docs/CDN/how-to-https.md

 #### Clean up for the Redirect method
 {: #clean-up-for-the-redirect-method}

-After your CDN indicates **Certificate deploying** status:
+After your CDN indicates **Certificate deploying** status, you can:
-1. Remove the redirect statements or blocks from the configuration file. (optional)
+1. (Optional) Remove the redirect statements or blocks from the configuration file.
-1. Remove the added ServerAlias (Apache2) or the server_name (Nginx) from your server configuration, if needed. (optional)
+1. (Optional) Remove the added ServerAlias (Apache2) or the server_name (Nginx) from your server configuration, if needed.
 1. Remove the A record between the CDN domain and the origin server IP.

+## Next steps

+Continue following instructions to [get to `Running` status](/docs/CDN?topic=CDN-getting-to-running-status#for-a-san-https-cdn).